sk6685/ProgrammingForEverybody-Python-/README.md

-# ProgrammingForEverybody-Python-
+# Programming for Everybody in Python

-This is my certificate for the course I have finished on Coursera
+This is my certificate for the course I have finished on Coursera in python Programming